bobwya/build-multilib-wine/README.md

     BUILD_ROOT="${HOME}/Wine/Build"         # default directory for Wine builds LOG_DIRECTORY="${HOME}/Wine/Build/Logs" # default directory for build log files
 ```
-All of these directories are shared with both of the Schroot environments.
+All of these directories are shared with both of the Schroot environments (as **HOME** is a common mount-point).

 At present the script has some Environment variables that can be overridden to change some advanced options:
 ```
         WINE_CONFIG_OPTIONS="-without-hal --without-v4l --without-oss"
         WINE_CFLAGS="-march=native -mtune=native"